-Who Pays Closing Costs: Buyer Or Seller?
+Who Pays Closing Costs: Seller Or Buyer?

-Closing costs are an extremely important aspect of real estate that home buyers must prepare for, but who pays them?
+Closing costs are an extremely important part of a real estate transaction that home buyers must prepare for, but who pays them?
 In short, buyer and seller closing costs are paid based on the terms of the home purchase contract, which both mortgage parties agree on.
 As a rule, the buyer’s closing costs are substantial, but the seller is often responsible for some closing fees as well.
 Much depends on the purchase agreement.

 Closing costs are all of the fees and expenses that buyers and sellers must pay on closing day.
-Therule of thumb is that total closing costs on residential properties will amount to 3 – 6% of the home’s total purchase price, although this can vary depending on local property taxes, insurance costs and other factors.
+The rule of thumb is that total closing costs on residential properties will amount to 3% – 6% of the home’s total purchase price, although this can vary depending on local property taxes, insurance costs and other factors.

 See What You Qualify For